Human rights in Mauritania: Prohibition of forced or compulsory labor

 Some former slaves reportedly continued to work in 2011 for their former masters or others without remuneration in order to retain access to land they traditionally farmed.
-Although the law provides for distribution of land to the landless, including to former slaves, authorities have enforced it in only a few cases.
-Nongovernmental organization observers suggested that deeply embedded psychological and tribal bonds also made it difficult for many individuals whose forbearers had been slaves for generations, to break their bonds with former masters or their tribes.
+Although the law provides for the distribution of land to the landless, including to former slaves, authorities have enforced it in only a few cases.
+Nongovernmental organization observers suggested that deeply embedded psychological and tribal bonds also made it difficult for many individuals whose forebears had been slaves for generations, to break their bonds with former masters or their tribes.
 Some persons continued to link themselves to former masters because they believed their slave status had been divinely ordained and they feared religious punishment if that bond were broken.
 Former slaves were often subjected to social discrimination and limited to performing manual labor in markets, ports, and airports.

 Forced labor also occurred in 2011 in urban centers where young children, often girls, were retained as unpaid household servants.
 Some individuals self-identified as slaves or masters and claimed with varying degrees of plausibility that they were unaware that slavery had been abolished.
 Human rights groups reported that persons in slave-like relationships were persuaded by their masters to deny the relationship to activists.

 In 2011, men, women, and children were trafficked for and subjected to domestic service, street begging for unscrupulous religious teachers, and slave-like relationships as domestic servants or herders.
 The law criminalizes the practice of slavery and imposes penalties on government officials who do not take action on reported cases.

 On 13 April 2011, the government tried its first case under the antislavery law.
 The defendants were acquitted the same day.
 On 20 November, the first conviction for slavery was obtained in the case of two enslaved youths.
 The master received a sentence of two years' imprisonment, and his family members received suspended sentences.
 They were also ordered to pay a fine of 1.35 million ouguiya (US$4,655).
 The mother of the two youths received a one-year suspended sentence.